Furniture Stores in New York City

-Ah, Restoration Hardware.
-For a long time, I wanted my apartment to be a walking RH catalogue.
+For a long time, I wanted my apartment to be a walking RH catalog.
 They build these massive “concept stores” in large cities and literally everything in them is drool worthy… but not at all made for the tight confines of the average NYC apartment.
 I did save up to buy some items here like my bed nightstands and a couch.

 Roll & Hill creates the most stunning modern lighting fixtures.
 Pop by the showroom for rich jewel toned furniture and modern electrical works of art.

 $$$$ | 2 Locations | Soho – 3 Mercer Street | Greenwood – 32 33rd St #10

 Room and Board

 $$$$ | Chelsea – 236 West 18th Street